GoogleCloudPlatform/cloud-builders-community/README.md

 We welcome contributions!
 See [CONTRIBUTING](CONTRIBUTING.md) for more information on how to get started.
 Please include a `cloudbuild.yaml` and at least one working example in your [pull request](https://help.github.com/articles/about-pull-requests/).

+### Contribution Requirements

+In order to accept your contribution, it must:

+* make clear that the builder image is pushed to the builder's project's registry.
+  E.g., it specifies `images: ['gcr.io/$PROJECT_ID/the-tool']`.
+The builder will not be pushed to the `gcr.io/cloud-builders` registry.
+* include a simple sanity test in the `cloudbuild.yaml` config that builds and pushes the image.
+This can be as simple as invoking the tool with `--help`, and it ensures the tool is installed correctly and in the expected location within the image.
+* include some basic example describing how to use it.
+This helps new users get acquainted with the builder, and helps us ensure the builder continues to work as intended.

 ## License